benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 _[12 minutes]_

-- Let's start to get a bit tactical
+- Let's start to get a bit tactical now
-- So now I know how your lib works w/ the docs & have my TypeScript types to develop with
+- So now I know how your lib works w/ the Helpful Docs
+  * I have my TypeScript Types to develop with
+  * So I'm good
 - While developing, there's nothing more frustrating than coming across a library bug
 - We're pretty trusting initially, and think it's us
   * And spend countless hours debugging trying to figure out why it isn't working
 - So for our library to be "perfect"
   * Need to do our absolute best to prevent 100% of bugs
-- The question of course is
+- The question of course for us is...
   * **What makes our library as Bug-free possible?**

 /////